Emily Jane Pfeiffer: Personal life

 After reading Charles Darwin's Descent of Man (1871), Pfeiffer wrote to Darwin to question his description of sexual selection; she took issue with the idea that birds had sufficient aesthetic sophistication to select their partners based on beauty.
 Instead, Pfeiffer thought it plausible that birds selected partners that they found aesthetically fascinating or alluring.
 Darwin agreed that Pfeiffer's use of the term "fascination" was appropriate to describe the mechanism by which sexual selection functioned.

+Bequests

-Pfeiffer left some of her property to her niece and sisters, but the bulk of it, in accordance with the wishes of her husband, who had left her all his wealth, went to promote women's education, and establish an orphanage for girls.
+Pfeiffer left some of her property to her niece and sisters, but the bulk of it, in accordance with the wishes of her husband, who had left her all his wealth, went to promote women's education and to establish an orphanage for girls.

 The orphanage had already been built on their property at her death, but following a lawsuit against the estate, the property was broken up and sold in 1892, including "the Orphanage ... a brick-built cottage".

-Of the main bequest, £3,131 was given to the London School of Medicine for Women and £2000 was used to support the construction of Aberdare Hall, now part of Cardiff University.
+Of the main bequest, £3,131 was given to the London School of Medicine for Women, £2,000 was used to support the construction of Aberdare Hall, now part of Cardiff University, and £5,000 went to Newnham College, Cambridge, paying much of the cost of its Pfeiffer Building, completed in 1893.
+Her trustees funded the original building of Cambridge Training College for Women (now Hughes Hall, Cambridge) with £3,000.